Functional-Metabolomics-Lab/FBMN-STATS/README.md

 ### 2. Setting a working directory and loading input files:
 ![Google-Colab Files Upload](https://github.com/abzer005/Images-for-Jupyter-Notebooks/blob/main/Image_Google_Colab.png?raw=true)
-- As Colab is cloud-based, it is not possible to access the files from your local computer like in Jupyter Notebook.
+- Unlike Jupyter Notebook, it is not possible to access the files from your local computer in a Google Colab space as it is cloud-based.
 So we can directly upload the necessary files into the Colab using the <b>'Files icon'</b> on the left corner of your Colab space as shown in the image (a).
 - In order to keep our data organised, we can create a new folder called 'My_TestData' in the Colab space by right clicking on the white space as shown in image (b).
 We can set this new folder as our working directory.
 ```
 setwd("/My_TestData")